Package 'prismatic'

 Details

 The negation of color is happening in the red-green-blue colorspace RGB.
-Meaning that if we take the specification for Orange which is rgb(255, 165, 0), then we negate by taking the oppesite number on the scale from 0 to 255, leaving us with rgb(0, 90, 255) which is a shade of blue.
+This means if we take the specification for orange which is rgb(255, 165, 0), then we negate by taking the opposite number on the scale from 0 to 255, leaving us with rgb(0, 90, 255), which is a shade of blue.

 Value

-a colors object of same length as col.
+A colors object of the same length as col.

 Examples